krzysztof-ciszewski/go-blog/README.md

 ## Troubleshooting

-### Kafka Connection Issues
+### RabbitMQ Connection Issues

-If the consumer can't connect to Kafka:
+If the consumer can't connect to RabbitMQ:

-1. Verify Kafka is running: `docker-compose ps kafka`
+1. Verify RabbitMQ is running: `docker-compose ps rabbitmq`
-2. Check Kafka logs: `docker-compose logs kafka`
+2. Check RabbitMQ logs: `docker-compose logs rabbitmq`
-3. Ensure `KAFKA_BROKER` environment variable is correct
+3. Ensure `AMQP_URL` environment variable is correct
+4. Access RabbitMQ Management UI at `http://localhost:15672` (default: guest/guest) to inspect queues and messages

+### Dead Letter Queue

+To inspect failed messages:

+1. Access RabbitMQ Management UI at `http://localhost:15672`
+2. Navigate to the "Queues" tab
+3. Look for the "dlq" queue to see failed messages
+4. Messages in the DLQ can be manually inspected, republished, or deleted

 ### Database Connection Issues